arsema-mz/predicting-price-challenge/README.md

 - **stock**: Associated company ticker symbols.

 ## Methodology
-1. **Data Loading**: Load the dataset into a pandas DataFrame.
+1. **Data Loading**: Loaded the dataset into a pandas DataFrame.
-2. **Descriptive Statistics**: Analyze headline lengths, article counts per publisher, and publication dates.
+2. **Descriptive Statistics**: Analyzed headline lengths, article counts per publisher, and publication dates.
-3. **Text Analysis**: Use NLP techniques to identify common keywords and phrases.
+3. **Text Analysis**: Used NLP techniques to identify common keywords and phrases.
-4. **Time Series Analysis**: Analyze publication frequency over time.
+4. **Time Series Analysis**: Analyzed publication frequency over time.
-5. **Publisher Analysis**: Identify the most active publishers and analyze their contributions.
+5. **Publisher Analysis**: Identified the most active publishers and analyzed their contributions.
+6. **Sentiment Analysis**: Conducted sentiment analysis on news headlines to quantify the tone of articles.
+7. **Stock Movement Analysis**: Calculated daily stock returns and explored the correlation between sentiment scores and stock movements.

 ## Results
 - Summary of key findings from the analysis, including: